A1esandr/tictactoe/testcases.md

 Show to user welcome message for bet with short instruction about coordinates

-Player use only selected value for bet
+Player uses only selected value for bet

-Get input for bet from user
+Get input for bet from user and make bet

+Show game over message after the win occurs